Lee01-bit/HTML-CSS/README.md

 audio controls src="audio file" and end with a closing tag

 just like the img element we have a source attribute

+HTML Generic Elements,Div and Span
+DIV were used to create sections,sidebars and evrything in between.Some developers even put their titles in divs and make spans pretend to be buttons.Div is a block-level element, while span is an inline element.
+They essentially do nothing until CSS or Javascript is applied to them

+Div would be used to create a section and whatever you do inside that block element it only applies inside that

+Span works the same way but only to a specifi line , the sentence wont break